University of Florida Homepage

 Yes.

-How long can I receive funding as a MARC GatorSTAR scholar?
+How long can I receive funding as a MARC GatorSTAR fellow?

-MARC GatorSTAR scholars are supported for up to two years.
+MARC GatorSTAR fellows are supported for up to two years.

 How many credit hours do I need to take each semester?

-MARC GatorSTAR scholars must complete 24 credit hours in each academic year.
-The number of credits you take may vary by semester, but 24 credits must be earned each year.
-Scholars who do not earn 24 credits are placed on probation and must make up the credits in the summer to remain eligible for the following fall term.
-Scholars must also be considered full-time students and therefore are required to enroll in a minimum of 12 UF credits each semester.
-Scholars who elect to use a university-granted drop may fall below full-time status, which is permitted.
+MARC GatorSTAR fellows must complete 24 credit hours in each academic year.
+The number of credits you take may vary by semester, but 24 credits must be earned each year. fellows who do not earn 24 credits are placed on probation and must make up the credits in the summer to remain eligible for the following fall term.
+Fellows must also be considered full-time students and therefore are required to enroll in a minimum of 12 UF credits each semester.
+Fellows who elect to use a university-granted drop may fall below full-time status, which is permitted.
 The general rule of thumb is that students must begin each semester as a full-time student with 12 or more credits.

-Scholars registered with the Disability Resource Center are required to earn 18 credit hours per academic year and they may petition for additional semesters to complete their degree.
-Under special circumstances, a scholar may earn fewer per their approved accommodations.
+Fellows registered with the Disability Resource Center are required to earn 18 credit hours per academic year and they may petition for additional semesters to complete their degree.
+Under special circumstances, a fellow may earn fewer per their approved accommodations.

 Can I take fewer than 12 credits in my final semester if that’s all I need to graduate?

 Yes.
-In a scholar’s final semester, the MARC GatorSTAR program will fund the remaining credits needed to graduate provided the scholar is enrolled in at least 6 credits.
-Graduating scholars are considered a full-time student with fewer than 12 credits for purposes of continuing to receive UF student services such as involvement in student organizations, use of the Counseling and Wellness Center and Disability Resource Center, and recreation facility use.
+In a fellow’s final semester, the MARC GatorSTAR program will fund the remaining credits needed to graduate provided the fellow is enrolled in at least 6 credits.
+Graduating fellows are considered a full-time student with fewer than 12 credits for purposes of continuing to receive UF student services such as involvement in student organizations, use of the Counseling and Wellness Center and Disability Resource Center, and recreation facility use.

-Can I take a summer course while I am a MARC Scholar?
+Can I take a summer course while I am a MARC Fellow?

-Other than the Research Skills course during the beginning of the summer and the Research Scholarship Seminar, MARC GatorSTAR scholars typically should not enroll in any summer courses.
-This is to make sure scholars are able to devote sufficient time to working with their research mentor.
-Exceptions may be made for scholars who need to complete a specific course in the summer in order to graduate on-time.
+In summers, MARC GatorSTAR fellows may register for Research Skills course, the Research Scholarship Seminar, and research credits, but typically may not enroll in any other summer courses.
+This is to make sure fellows are able to devote sufficient time to working with their research mentor.
+Exceptions may be made for fellows who need to complete a specific course in the summer in order to graduate on-time.

 If I drop a class, how will my stipend and scholarship be affected?